 - National Science Foundation Award IIS-1408915, III: Medium: Collaborative Research: From Answering Questions to Questioning Answers (and Questions)—Perturbation Analysis of Database Queries

 James T. Hamilton is the Hearst Professor of Communication and the Director of the Journalism Program.
 His books on media markets and information provision include All the News That’s Fit to Sell: How the Market Transforms Information into News (Princeton, 2004), Regulation Through Revelation: The Origin, Politics, and Impacts of the Toxics Release Inventory Program (Cambridge, 2005), and Channeling Violence: The Economic Market for Violent Television Programming (Princeton, 1998).
-He is currently working on a book about economic markets for investigative reporting and (with coauthor Fiona Morgan) a book about the information lives of low-income individuals.
-Through research in the field of computational journalism, he is also exploring how the costs of story discovery can be lowered through better use of data and algorithms.
+His most recent book, Democracy’s Detectives: The Economics of Investigative Journalism (Harvard, 2016), focuses on the market for investigative reporting.
+Through research in the field of computational journalism, he is exploring how the costs of story discovery can be lowered through better use of data and algorithms.
+Hamilton is co-founder of the Stanford Computational Journalism Lab, affiliated faculty at the Brown Institute for Media Innovation, and member of the JSK Fellowships Program Committee.

 For his accomplishments in research, he has won awards such as the David N Kershaw Award of the Association for Public Policy Analysis and Management, the Goldsmith Book Prize from the Kennedy School’s Shorenstein Center, the Frank Luther Mott Research Award, and a Center for Advanced Study in the Behavioral Sciences Fellowship.
 Teaching awards from Duke and Harvard include the Allyn Young Prize for Excellence in Teaching the Principles of Economics, Trinity College Distinguished Teaching Award, Bass Society of Fellows, and Susan Tifft Undergraduate Teaching and Mentoring Award.